Directory Wizards Inc.

 department=support

-There are other delimiters you can use to process the source attribute in different ways:
+There are other delimiters you can use to process the Source attribute in different ways.

 Attribute mapping

-{} This will map the first value of the source attribute and remove it.
-The next assignment using either ^^ or {} will use the NEXT value of that source variable.
+map the first value of the Source attribute and remove it.
+The next assignment using either ^^

-## This will map and translate the first value of the attribute.
+map and translate the first value of the attribute.
 If the DN cannot be mapped the field will be left blank.

-%% This will map and translate all values of this attribute.
+map and translate all values of this attribute.

 Trimming attributes